 Earlier in life, it was easy to see all the things that weren’t going the way you wanted, maybe all the things you thought you’d have achieved by your 29th birthday.
 But by 40 your perspective is focused more on the things you have than those you’ve missed out on.

 We can be hugely proud of what we have accomplished over the last 40 years and happy with what we continue to achieve.
-We directly assist around 10,000 people a year with advice, benefits take-up support and energy efficiency measures – helping them take control of their energy usage, reduce their risk of fuel poverty, and saving them a combined total of almost £1.5m.
+We directly assist around 10,000 people a year with advice, benefits take-up support and energy efficiency measures.
+It means they can take control of their energy use and reduce their risk of fuel poverty.
+And we’ve saved them a combined total of almost £1.5m.

-We’ve trained, supported and empowered more than 50,000 young people, professionals, local authorities, councillors and community activists with our high quality education programmes, helping them become influential energy activists in their own communities.
+We’ve trained, supported and empowered more than 50,000 young people, professionals, local authorities, councillors and community activists.
+This helps them become influential energy activists in their own communities.

 And we’ve stimulated national policy change and development in areas such as community engagement in sustainable energy developments, area-based targeting of fuel poverty programmes, improved consumer feedback of energy suppliers’ so-called ‘social tariffs’, performance targets for local authorities on climate change and fuel poverty.

 At some point in your 40s your friends will let slip that they’re making retirement plans.
 But not me, and not CSE; we’re both just hitting our stride.
-When you’ve built 40 years of industry experience you get to know what does and doesn’t work and can use this knowledge to inform and improve your own practice and that of others.
-What we see as even more important is that we can enhance understanding within government and identify policy changes that will accelerate progress.
+When you’ve built 40 years of industry experience you get to know what does and doesn’t work.
+And you can use this knowledge to inform and improve your own practice and that of others.

 OK, so not all of the personal ‘turning 40’ experiences have their parallel in an organisation’s life (my vision is still pretty good!).
 But retaining a clear and sharp view of what is happening and what needs to change to secure a genuinely sustainable energy future is as vital to CSE now as it ever has been.